microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(li: List[int]):
+        return li.count(17) == 3 and li.count(3) >= 2

+    def sol():
         """Find a list of integers with exactly three occurrences of seventeen and at least two occurrences of three."""
-        return li.count(17) == 3 and li.count(3) >= 2
     ```
     <details><summary>1 hand-written solution </summary>